 these horrendous acts love their children.
 They love them as much as you

 love yours.
 The very scientific way in which their brains function does not reflect a lack of love or affection for their children.
 It's so easy to fall into the "I would never" trap.
 And you're right - in your normal state-of-mind, unaffected by hormones and no sleep, you would never.
-If you'd asked me 10 or 15 years ago if I would ever be capable of doing something so unimaginable, I would have fiercely denied it and been offended you could even consider such a thing.
+If you had asked me 10 or 15 years ago if I would ever be capable of doing something so unimaginable, I would have fiercely denied it and been offended you could even consider such a thing.

 I know better now.
 I know that the perfect storm of emotions and circumstances and misfiring neurons can turn somebody into a person they don't recognize.
 I know that it's so easy to slip from "I would never" into "I can't believe I..."